5agado/conversation-analyzer/README.md

 Includes scraper and parser for Facebook conversations.

 The scraper retrieves all messages of a specific Facebook conversation and saves them in a JSON file.
 At this step messages include all fields and attributes as defined by the Facebook response format.
-[As for now the scraper doesn't work for group conversations]

 The parser takes as input the result of the scraper and extracts only the textual messages and related attributes, for then saving them to a text file.
 Such file is used as input for the conversation analyzer.
 Conversation format example (based on the current parser):